Public key certificate: Email certificate

 In accordance with the S/MIME protocol, email certificates can both establish the message integrity and encrypt messages.
 To establish encrypted email communication, the communicating parties must have their digital certificates in advance.
 Each must send the other one digitally signed email and opt to import the sender's certificate.

 Some publicly trusted certificate authorities provide email certificates, but more commonly S/MIME is used when communicating within a given organization, and that organization runs its own CA, which is trusted by participants in that email system.

-Self-signed and root certificates
+Self-signed certificate

 A self-signed certificate is a certificate with a subject that matches its issuer, and a signature that can be verified by its own public key.

-Self-signed certificates have their own limited uses.
-They have full trust value when the issuer and the sole user are the same entity.
-For example, the Encrypting File System on Microsoft Windows issues a self-signed certificate on behalf of the encrypting user and uses it to transparently decrypt data on the fly.
-The digital certificate chain of trust starts with a self-signed certificate, called a root certificate, trust anchor, or trust root.
-A certificate authority self-signs a root certificate to be able to sign other certificates.